What are you looking for?

 Native to southern Africa, this succulent tree has an unusual branching pattern that makes it resemble a candelabra.
 Reaching heights of up to 45 feet (14 meters) this tree makes for a striking sight in semi-arid landscapes.

 Like most succulents, the Candelabra tree stores water in its stems, enabling it to survive in harsh, dry conditions for long periods of time.
-While the Candelabra tree is beautiful with its bright yellow flowers, it is also poisonous and shouldn’t be handled.
+The unique plant species is beautiful with its bright yellow flowers, it is also poisonous and shouldn’t be handled.

 African Horned Cucumber